weifund/weifund/README.md

 ### Front-End
 http://crowdfundrr.github.io/

 ### When Deployed
-** Note, this project is still in alpha, we are still working out the bugs
 - You can create, donate to, discover and track new campaigns
 - Link to campaigns via http://crowdfundrr.github.io/?id=CAMPAIGN_ID
 - Embed a link, upload an image on your website to be used on Discover interface
 - Get payed out when campaign is finished

 ### Components
-- Angular (coming soon)
 - jQuery v2.1.1
 - Bootstrap v3.3.2
 - bignumber.js v2.0.0